azorya/KafkaNotes/offset_exercise1.md

 We run our consumer again

     ~/kafka/current/bin/kafka-console-consumer --bootstrap-server localhost:9092 --topic T2 --group G2 --from-beginning
-    Forth Record
+    Fourth Record

-and as expected we got the last record.
-The key of that recod is *fore*, the value is *Forth Record*.
+and as expected we got the last record, with key  *four*, and value *Fourth Record*.